MineTrax/minetrax.github.io/docs/web/dot-env.file.md

 USE_LEGACY_FTP_DRIVER=false # Sometimes FTP connection to your server fails which you are adding your server due to your hosting provider using old version of FTP server.
 In such cases you can set it to `true` and try adding your server again.
 It is recommended to keep it as it is unless you are sure that your hosting provider is using old version of FTP server.

 MARK_USER_VERIFYED_ON_ACCOUNT_LINK=true # When a user links their minecraft account to their web account, their web account is marked as verified.
 Set this to false if you want to disable this functionality.
+DISABLE_PLAYER_UNLINKING=false # Set this true if you want to disable unlinking of players from their web account.
 USE_USERNAME_FOR_SKINS=false # Set this true if you want to use username for fetching skins instead of uuid.
 It is useful if you are using cracked server or running server in offline mode.
 FETCH_AVATAR_FROM_URL_USING_CURL=false # It is recommended to keep it as it is.